jchatel/quickmail-next-docs/integrations/webhooks.md

 # Webhooks

-Using QuickMail webhooks makes it easy to fetch all the data you need from the workspaces under your organization and consolidate it.
+Using QuickMail webhooks makes it easy to fetch data from the workspaces under your organization and consolidate it.

-Here are the available webhooks at the moment:
+Here are the available webhook events:

 - First open